zara-kasi/obsidian-myanimenotes/CONTRIBUTING.md

 **Never test on your personal vault!**

 1. Create a new test vault
-2. Install Cassette (symlink method)
+2. Install MyAnimeNotes (symlink method)
 3. Use a test MAL account with limited data
 4. Test with 10-20 items first, then scale up